Professor Keith Brown

 Professor Brown's field of research is early modern Scottish and British history.
 Most recently, he has been engaged in editing a three volume history of the Scottish Parliament and he led a team which in 2007 launched an acclaimed online archive of the proceedings of the original Scottish Parliament from its first surviving act of 1235 to its union with the English parliament in 1707.
 A book entitled Noble Power in Scotland from the Reformation to the Revolution has been published by Edinburgh University Press (2011).

-Head of Faculty Administration
+Director of Faculty Operations